How to talk to somebody about suicide

 Questions you can ask the person

 What you can say that helps

-For more tips on talking to someone about suicide, see our Discussing Suicide: How to talk to somebody about suicide page.
+For more tips on talking to someone about suicide, read our resource on How to talk to somebody about suicide.

 If a friend or family member tells you that he or she is thinking about suicide, it is important to evaluate the risk.

 Those at the highest risk will have the INTENTION to end their life; a specific PLAN, the MEANS and a TIMEFRAME.